 - Fees: For transfers up to 100,000 RMB, you will be charged anywhere from 70-120RMB.
 Users transferring amounts over 100,001 RMB can expect fees between 140-260RMB.

-- Bottom Line: If you have a trusty Chinese friend who can help you with the transfer, this is a really easy option you can do with a mobile phone.
+- Bottom Line: If you have a trusted Chinese friend who doesn’t mind helping you with the transfer, this is one possible way to transfer money out of China without visiting a bank.

-If you lack Chinese friends or do not trust someone sending your money for you with Alipay, you can send money online on your own through the purchase of Bitcoin.
-Bitcoin is a digital currency that can be purchased on online exchanges.
+If you’re not aware, Bitcoin is a digital currency that can usually be purchased on online exchanges.
 These online exchanges act like any normal foreign currency exchange where you pay for bitcoin with government issued currency at a fluctuating market rate.
-To purchase bitcoin in China, I recommend purchasing from BTCC.

 - Fees: No service fees, but since the exchange rate is consistently fluctuating, in some cases you can either benefit from the rate or lose a little bit of money from it.

-- Time: Once you’ve signed up for all accounts and bought the BitCoin, transfer takes 2-5 business days.
+- Time: Once you’ve signed up for all accounts and bought the BitCoin, transfer to/from specific currencies takes 2-5 business days.

 Option 4: Transfer Funds via PayPal

-The final option I recommend for sending money online is through the PayPal service.
-To get started, simply create an account and link your Chinese bankcard to your account.
-Afterwards you can add money to your PayPal virtual wallet and then send it to the receiver using his/her email address, or phone number.
+You can add money to your PayPal virtual wallet and then send it to the receiver using his/her email address, or phone number.
+The downside here is that very few Chinese individuals and businesses have ever heard of Paypal.
 Although the transfer is instant, it takes a couple days to withdraw the money from your virtual wallet into your bank account.

 - Time: Instant virtual transfer; 3-5 days to withdraw to your bank account.